ben-webantic/docker-meteor/README.md

 # Webantic NodeJS + Meteor

-This image can be used for building Meteor based projects.
-As they output the relevent code on building there's no need to use this for deployment.
+This image is for building Meteor based projects.
+As they output the relevant code on building there's no need to use this for deployment.

 ## Deployment